fogus/russ-forth/README.markdown

  - Return stack
  - `( ... )` style comments
  - A standard lib
- - A more robust interactive prompt
+ - A more robust interactive prompt and script slurping
  - Navigable lexicon
  - Richer types